dmcwee/dmcwee.github.io/_posts/2023-11-21-mde-linux-management-from-the-security-portal.md

 * Global Exclusion settings
 * Proxy setting

+## November 21 2023

+Recently the MDE Attach capability was updated to include managing the MDE service on Linux, and MacOS, to provide a similar experience for configuring and managing the MDE service on these non-windows platforms.
+There are several questions that this new capability raises which I will attempt to address in this post.

-## Local File vs. Portal - What Wins?
+### Local File vs. Portal - What Wins?

 If a Linux device has a local configuration file, `mdatp_management.json`, and is targeted by an MDE policy from the portal, then the portal's policy will be applied over the local management file.

-## How is the policy applied/pushed to the device?
+### How is the policy applied/pushed to the device?

 On a Linux device in the `/etc/opt/microsoft/mdatp/managed` folder, the same location where the local configuration file was placed, a new `mdeattach_managed.json` will be created with the settings from the security portal.
 Based on comparing the two files they appear to use the same json format.

-## Can I layer policies?
+### Can I layer policies?

 No. If the machine is MDE managed it will NOT respect the local security policy file.

-## No policy targeting the device, but my local policy being ignored?
+### No policy targeting the device, but my local policy being ignored?

 While writting this I found that once a device becomes MDE Attached it will communicate with the defender service and generate the `mdeattach_managed.json` file in the managed folder, this **includes even if no policy is targeting the device**.
 Since no policy is applied then the content of the file will only be `{}`, and as mentioned above once the `mdeattach_managed.json` file is present this will be the devices configuration.
 Because the policy file is essentially empty MDE will revert back to the default policy file `/etc/opt/microsoft/mdatp/wdavcfg`.